 Refillable pressure receptacles authorised by the United States of America Department of Transportation and constructed and tested in accordance with standards listed in Part 178, Specifications for Packagings of Title 49, Transportation, of the Code of Federal Regulations accepted for carriage in a transport chain in accordance with 1.1.4.2 may be carried from the location of the temporary storage at the end point of the transport chain to the end user.

-[The consignor for the ADR carriage] shall include the following entry in the transport document:

-“Carriage in accordance with 1.1.4.7.1”.

 1.1.4.7.2 Export of gases and empty uncleaned pressure receptacles

 Refillable pressure receptacles authorised by the United States of America Department of Transportation and constructed in accordance with standards listed in Part 178, Specifications for Packagings of Title 49, Transportation, of the Code of Federal Regulations may be filled and carried only for the purpose of exporting to countries which are not Contracting Parties to ADR provided the following provisions are met:

-(a) The filling of the pressure receptacle is in accordance with the relevant requirements of the Code of Federal Regulations of the United States of America.
+(a) The filling of the pressure receptacle is in accordance with the relevant requirements of the Code of Federal Regulations of the United States of America;

-(b) The pressure receptacles shall be marked and labelled in accordance with Chapter 5.2.
+(b) The pressure receptacles shall be marked and labelled in accordance with Chapter 5.2;

 (c) The provisions of 4.1.6.12 and 4.1.6.13 shall apply to pressure receptacles.
 Pressure receptacles shall not be filled after they become due for periodic inspection but may be carried after the expiry of the time-limit for purposes of performing inspection, including the intermediate carriage operations.

-(d) [The consignor for the ADR carriage] shall include the following entry in the transport document:

-“Carriage in accordance with 1.1.4.7.2” ”

 (Reference document: ECE/TRANS/WP.15/253 and ECE/TRANS/WP.15/AC.1/162)

 1.1.5 Add the following Note: